CocoaDebug/CocoaDebug/README.md

 - [x] Search logs by keyword.

+- [x] Long press the black bubble to clean all network logs.

 - [x] List crash errors.

 - [x] List all `print()` and `NSLog()` messages which have been written by developer in Xcode.